-Obtaining a blood sample can take several hours.
-A search warrant from a judge is required for a non-voluntary blood draw except in rare circumstances.
-To speed up this step, Washington is pilot testing ELIAS - the Electronic Law Enforcement Interface for Acquisition of Search Warrants - a statewide, web-based electronic search warrant system for law enforcement, judiciary, prosecutors and court staff (Baldwin, 2014).
-If a trained phlebotomist is not available to draw a blood sample Analyzing a blood sample can be expensive: about \$150 in Vermont (Flannigan, 2015) and \$300 in Colorado (Davis, 2015).
+Analyzing a blood sample can be expensive: about \$150 in Vermont (Flannigan, 2015) and \$300 in Colorado (Davis, 2015).
 Laboratory backlogs may produce long delays until results are available, so that some DUID cases may need to proceed without the test results (GAO, 2015; GHSA, 2015).
 Laboratory test procedures are not standardized so that different laboratories test for different drugs and use different threshold values (Logan et al., 2014; GAO, 2015; NTSB, 2012).
 Hundreds of different drugs can impair.
 The National Safety Council recommends testing for 33 "Tier 1" drugs "that are most prevalent in US driving populations, and for which there is the strongest evidence of impairment.
-Importantly, the Tier 1 drugs can all be detected by the use of commercially available immunoassays, utilized in most laboratories" (Logan et al., 2013).
+Importantly, the Tier 1 drugs all can be detected by the use of commercially available immunoassays, utilized in most laboratories" (Logan et al., 2013).